jellehermsen/HasClunk/README.md

 title: Hello world
 categories: categoryName
 -->
 ```

+If you want you can also add a description to the metadata.
+If you want to you
+can use the {meta_description} tag in your template.
+It will be replaced with
+the description given for the post.

 You can use {base_url} in posts to indicate your blog's url defined in your config.